rprobinson/MediPi/MediPiConcentrator/README.md

 ## Certificates and PKI
-The certs used for the concentrator are published here as java key stores and should allow testing of the concentrator and patient software.
-The certs are for testing purposes and not suitable for use in any other circumstance.
+The certs for the concentrator are published here (and are intended to work out-of-the-box) as java key stores and should allow testing of the concentrator and patient software. **The certs are for testing purposes and not suitable for use in any other circumstance.**

 ####Instructions to update configuration files
 1. Copy config directory to an external location e.g. C:\MediPiConcentrator\ (for windows machine) or /home/{user}/MediPiConcentrator (Linux based)